IIIF/website/source/event/2024/canberra/index.md

 Come join us for a day-long free event that will educate, inspire, and reinvent your technical infrastructure.

-**The event is free, but space is limited.
+**The event is free for attendees of the 2024 Fantastic Futures conference, but require registration.
 Please register early to guarantee yourself a spot!**.

 Showcase registration available via NFSA with FF24 ticket.